nicolasgomez1/LastChaos-Client-Downloader/README.md

 The downloader application is precompiled, the bat file is responsible for creating the configuration file and creating a final SFX.

 __Compiler__
 "Enter Client Download URL: " here you must enter the web address to your client file.
-(Example http://127.0.0.1/myclient.zip).
+(Example http://127.0.0.1/myclient.zip)<br/>
 "Enter Server Name: " here you must enter the name you want them to have: the shortcut on the desktop, the name of the default installation folder, the name of the folder in the start menu and something that I sure don't remember.
-(Example My Server Name 123).
+(Example My Server Name 123)<br/>
-"Enter Website Link: " & "Enter Help Website Link: " These are parameters without much importance, simply links that you want to appear in the information of "programs & features".
+"Enter Website Link: " & "Enter Help Website Link: " These are parameters without much importance, simply links that you want to appear in the information of "programs & features"<br/>

 # Pics
 ![LastChaos Downloader](https://user-images.githubusercontent.com/5092697/140783588-3a412c26-8c24-4218-a837-30e53980bdc4.png)